10 Best Drinks That Help You Sleep

 - Sugary and energy drinks

 A high intake of sugary and caffeinated drinks is associated with short sleep duration with implications for physical health.
 Drinking excess water or alcohol causes fragmented sleep by increasing the need to urinate at night.
-Heavy drinking before bed is also associated with insomnia and circadian abnormalities.

 Best Time to Drink Before Bed